openfl/lime.openfl.org/_docs/project-files/xml-format.md

 ### include

-Use `<include />` tags to add the tags found in another project file, or to find an "include.xml" file in the target directory:
+Use `<include />` tags to add the tags found in another project file, or to find an _include.xml_ file in the target directory:

 ```xml
 <include path="to/another/project.xml" />